 One or more independent credit rating agencies may assign credit ratings to the Issuer.
-At the date of this Investor Presentation, the Issuer has been rated A2 (long term issuer rating rating) with a baseline credit assessment of baa1 by Moody's.
-The Issuer's credit ratings are important to its business.
-Any relevant rating agency, including Moody's, may downgrade the ratings of the Issuer or the ratings of the Issuer's debt instruments, including the Notes (however, the Notes are unrated as of the date of this Investor Presentation) either as a result of the financial position of the Group or changes to applicable rating methodologies used by any relevant rating agency.
+At the date of this Prospectus, the Issuer has been rated A1 (long term issuer rating) with a baseline credit assessment of baa1 by Moody's.
+The Issuer's credit ratings are important to its business and can help attract new investors.
+In addition, the a "good" rating may enable the Issuer to obtain better terms when raising future capital.
+Any relevant rating agency, including Moody's, may downgrade the ratings of the Issuer or the ratings of the Issuer's debt instruments, including the Notes (however, the Notes are unrated as of the date of this Prospectus) either as a result of the financial position of the Group or changes to applicable rating methodologies used by any relevant rating agency.
+Substantial changes in the Issuer's credit ratings of the Notes, potentially at a considerable cost of capital, which may have an adverse impact on the Group's business and the Group's ability to pay amounts due under the Notes issued under this Prospectus.

 A rating agency's evaluation of the Issuer may also be based on a number of factors not entirely within the control of the Issuer, such as conditions affecting the financial services industry generally.
-Any reduction in the Issuer's credit ratings or the ratings of its debt instruments, including any unsolicited credit rating, could adversely affect its liquidity and competitive position, undermine confidence in the Issuer and the Group, increase its borrowing costs, limit its access to the capital markets, or limit the range of counterparties willing to enter into transactions with the Issuer and the Group.
-Such development could have a material adverse effect on the Issuer and the Group's business, financial situation, results of operations, liquidity and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes.
+Any reduction in the Issuer's credit ratings or the ratings of its debt instruments, including any unsolicited credit rating, could adversely affect its liquidity and competitive position, undermine confidence in the Issuer and the Group, increase its borrowing costs, limit its access to the capital markets, or limit the range of counterparties willing to enter into transactions with the Issuer and the Group's business, financial situation, results of operations, liquidity and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes.